vuminhoang/vnexpress-title-classification/README.md

 - "Giải Trí" (Entertainment)
 - "Kinh Doanh" (Business)

+## Newest update
+- a demo on google colab with pyngrok and flask, check it out!.
+Date: 23/1/2025.

 ## Data Collection
 - Crawl on the Vnexpress website.
 - Or u can use my data in raw_data folder.